 The National Medical Education and Training Center (NMETC) EMT program was launched by Brad and Kim Newbury in response to a request from a single mother in need of a flexible training program.
 The NMETC program is accredited by the Massachusetts Department of Health and the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 In addition to offering classroom training, NMETC also makes it possible to complete the core components of your EMT education with an innovative curriculum that combines online and in-person courses.
 The comprehensive program begins with either a virtual, online classroom experience or an in-person, campus classroom.

 The next component of the program is the practical aspect of the training where students put their skills to the test in simulated real-life situations (offered in a classroom setting).
 The last part of the training involves real-world practice (under the supervision of experienced, licensed trainers).
 These hours are offered as part of the EMT program and are required by each state, but requirements may differ.

 The NMETC program requires you to complete 192 hours of training and usually takes about four or five months to complete.
 If you are unable to attend a live class, you can watch the recording later and receive full credit.

 Once you complete the online component of your training, you will be ready to attend six days of in-person classes in West Bridgewater, Massachusetts.
 These lessons are designed to prepare you to take the EMT certification exam in your home state.
 If you live in the West Bridgewater area, you can opt to take the entire EMT training course on campus.

 To qualify for the NMETC application, you must have a valid driver’s license (or other legal photo ID, such as a passport) and be at least 17 years old.
-On-campus tuition is around $1,300, while online tuition is roughly $1,800.
+Tuition is $1,800.
 That does not include a $50 application fee and the cost of books and materials, travel expenses, and fees to take the exam.